xtuc/cookie-law-bundle/README.md

 }
 ```

 The law focus only on identifing cookies.
-Anonymous cookies used for cookie-based routing can be whitelisted.
+Anonymous cookies, used for cookie-based routing for example, can be whitelisted.